pondrejk/dizzer/chap3-vis_challenges-density.md

 # Comparison of rendering technologies
 --------------------------------------

 How is the cartographic design influenced by the rendering technology applied?
 What technology (or combination of technologies) is suitable for cartographic visualization of dynamic data sets?
+First we describe 3 options the current web provides for depicting graphic information, with focus on WebGL with brief description of how it uses the GPU's graphic pipeline (rendering).

+Then we briefly discuss how are these technologies are used in mapping libraries.
+We will look closer at the vector tiles specification in comparison with its predcessor raster tiles.

+Then well see what the combination of vector tiles and direct webgl overlays mean for cartographic visualisation.

 # SVG vs. Canvas vs. WebGL

 - table of parameters (cartographic standpoint)
-- graphic -- browser to GPU continuum (see Dominikus Baur)
-- history see @williams2012learning, chapter on HTML5 drawing APIs

-TODO some image on the positioning of the three in some conceptual space

-CSS animations are usually faster than JS animations (because they collaborate with browser)

 ## SVG
 pros: